 Nutrition and Mental Health: Julia's interest in nutrition and mental illness grew out of her own research showing poor outcomes for children with psychiatric illness despite conventional treatments.
 She has been investigating the role of micronutrients in mental illness.

-Denmark: Voices From the Inside Out.
-Olga Runciman has worked as a psychiatric nurse and been a patient of the self-same system.
+Denmark: Voices From the Inside Out: Olga Runciman has worked as a psychiatric nurse and been a patient of the self-same system.
 She was told that she was an incurable case.
 She writes on the ethics of psychiatric practices and alternative ways to heal.

-Copyright © 2013 Mad In America Inc.
+Copyright © 2016 Mad in America Foundation.